I-Man-H/PP1/Week 7/Week 7.md

 ## Tookit Examples

+You can look at these [examples](https://wattlecourses.anu.edu.au/mod/resource/view.php?id=2805717) for your inspirations only.

 1. Judgment Call (Microsoft)
 2. Wat-A-Game (IRSTEA, France)
 3. Teaching ethics with games (Harvard Center for Ethics)